caeruleum00/FaceRecognition/README.md

 Instead, you can edit train.sh and run sh ./train.sh to train your models.

 ### Testing
-Download the ESSH model from BaiduCloud or GoogleDrive and place it in ./ssh-model/.
+Download the ESSH model and place it in ./ssh-model/.
 Here: https://drive.google.com/drive/folders/1eX_i0iZxZTMyJ4QccYd2F4x60GbZqQQJ?usp=drive_open
 You can use python test.py to test the pre-trained models or your own models.